harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 Integrating data from multiple sources requires careful planning and execution.
 The goal is to merge data without losing the integrity of individual datasets.

 Not all survey data is created equal.
 Select sources that offer complementary insights into your audience.
 Consider the survey's methodology, sample size, and the context in which the data was collected.
-Relevance to your objectives is key; data that closely aligns with your goals will contribute more significantly to your content strategy.
+Relevance to your objectives is key; data that closely aligns with your goals will contribute more significantly to your strategy.

 ## Best Practice 3: Prioritize Data Quality